Ismaili Centre, Dubai: Architecture

 The Ismaili Centre's design brief described a desire for a sequential, experiential and integrated use of space.
 Clear emphasis was placed on ensuring order and harmony and on fostering mutual respect and understanding both within the Ummah and across society at large.
 At the same time, the Ismaili Centre was expected to be a metaphor for a time of renewed vigour, growth, and commitment.
 The design and construction would need to take account of Dubai's climate, indigenous building and craft traditions and methodologies, as indeed of coherent landscaping.
 In an environment where glass and concrete towers have often set the trend, the objective was to allow innovation to draw on tradition, all the while preserving symmetry, rhythm, unity, and continuity.

-The Centre is a domed structure inspired by the Fatimid architecture of old Egypt and Syria.
-The Centre was constructed with the use of traditional materials and craftsmanship.
+The centre is a domed structure inspired by the Fatimid architecture of old Egypt and Syria.
+The centre was constructed with the use of traditional materials and craftsmanship.
 Its seven domes were built in brick and wood by Kashmiri masons using increasingly rare traditional construction skills.
-The Centre houses an Early Childhood Learning Centre which offers an educational program to young children on a secular and non-denominational basis at the highest international standards of excellence.
+The Centre houses an Early Childhood Learning Centre which offers an educational programme to young children on a secular and non-denominational basis at the highest international standards of excellence.

-Dubai’s Ismaili Centre is a bridge between tradition and modernity, suspended timelessly amid an environment cluttered with glass and concrete towers.
+Dubai's Ismaili Centre is a bridge between tradition and modernity, suspended timelessly amid an environment cluttered with glass and concrete towers.
 And while the building features canonical elements found in Islamic architecture, like domes, vaults and corbels, the execution and attitude toward materiality is principally modern.

-It exemplifies the architectural principles of Egyptian modernist architect Hassan Fathy, designed by the husband-and-wife team Rami El Dahan and Soheir Farid, who worked under the late architect’s mentorship for 10 years who was renowned for his “architecture for the people”.
+It exemplifies the architectural principles of Egyptian modernist architect Hassan Fathy, designed by the husband-and-wife team Rami El Dahan and Soheir Farid, who worked under the late architect's mentorship for 10 years who was renowned for his “architecture for the people”.
 They sought inspiration from the Fatimid mosques of Cairo.

 Adjacent to the centre, the Aga Khan Trust for Culture (AKTC) has developed a 3,000 square metre park, which was designed by renowned landscape architect Maher Stino, who also designed the 74-acre Al-Azhar Park in Cairo, Egypt, another AKTC project.